latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-Code is a unique name that identifies your plugin.
-It's recommended to include go module name in plugin name, for
+The GetCode function returns a unique name that identifies your plugin.
+It is recommended to include the go module name in the plugin name, such as `github.com/latolukasz/beeorm/my_debugger`, to prevent collisions with other plugins created by other developers.
-instance `github.com/latolukasz/beeorm/plugin_name` so your plugin name will never collide with another plugin created by
-another developer.

-So let's create our first plugin called `my_debugger`:
+Here's an example of a basic plugin called `my_debugger`:

 ```go
 package my_debugger